VorpalChic/VorpalChic.github.io/_posts/2017-6-5-don't-try-do.md

 title: Don't Try, Do!
 ---

 I recently started reading this book titled [“The Subtle Art of Not Giving a F*ck”](http://a.co/8hMCAif) by Mark Manson.
 Lovely title right?
 I heard of the book a couple of times in the past, and thought that it was a total joke.
 You know the books that you buy as gag gifts.
-Only, once I actually found out it was a honest to goodness self help book, I figured what the hell I’ll read it.
+Only, once I actually found out it was a honest to goodness self help book, I figured what the hell I’ll read it.<!--more-->

 The author gives you a hard core does of reality, in some not so conventional ways.
 I’ve started reading it a couple of time, but life gets in the way and I keep putting it down.
 However, I’m going to use this as the first step to my mental rehabilitation, so to speak.
 Now, I’m not usually into a bunch of self help crap.
 Once I had an accounting teacher that was really into it, and she pushed it on us like it was a religion.
 Then of course the kiss-ups in class liked to read them to gain teacher approval.
 Needless to say, it left a bad taste in my mouth.